Should New Hampshire build new tolls?

 HB 257 called for the removal of tolls at Exit 12.
 It was rejected by the House in March.
 A similar bill - SB 3 - passed the Senate but was retained in committee in the House.
 A final attempt to remove the tolls at Exit 12 was added to SB 19 in conference committee, but it was quickly rejected.

 The House Public Works and Highways Committee addressed three bills related to tolls in 2012:

 HB 1369 would authorize the installation of an open road tolling plaza in the vicinity of Exit 10.
 This bill was referred for study.

 HB 1257 would have eliminated all tolls in the town of Merrimack.
 This bill was deemed inexpedient to legislate.

-HB 1192 provided for discounts for E-Z Pass users and eliminates charges for drivers who uses the tolls more than 16 times.
+HB 1192 would provide discounts for E-Z Pass users and eliminate charges for drivers who uses the tolls more than 16 times.
 This bill was referred for interim study.